R Markdown: Reproducible Reports

 kable(head(cars, 5), caption = "First five rows of the cars dataset")

 The YAML header controls your output format.
+Each format produces a different file type with its own rendering pipeline and styling conventions.
 Common options include:

 HTML document: